Interns, Fellows, and Volunteers

-Teaching for Change’s mission is advanced not only by our staff and board, but also by the dedicated focus on special projects by fellows and volunteers.
+Teaching for Change’s mission is advanced not only by our staff and board, but also by the dedicated focus on special projects by interns, fellows, and volunteers.

 Maddy Kessler is a class of 2024 student at Bryn Mawr College in Pennsylvania, where she is majoring in history and minoring in education.
 Maddy was born and raised in Washington, D.C., and is an alumni of Wilson High School.
 Maddy’s community engagement and interest in historical struggles for justice drive her commitment to education organizing.
 She is committed to working with educators to build pedagogies that students see themselves in and that foster critical historical inquiries.

 She is ecstatic to be doing research that amplifies people’s history, meeting passionate educators, and supporting Teaching for Change in her internship.

 Brad Manker, Ed.D., is an educator, curriculum designer, and independent researcher with a background in elementary education.
 He earned his Master of Arts in Teaching degree from National-Louis University in Chicago and his doctorate in Educational Technology – Curriculum and Instruction from the University of Florida.
 He has taught grades K-8 at a variety of public and private schools in the United States and abroad.

 He strongly believes in the power of neighborhood public schools and is a staunch supporter of the Zinn Education Project and the #TeachTruth movement.
 His wish is to dismantle inequitable educational practices and to center marginalized voices and perspectives through curriculum evaluation, revision, and development.

 His interests include teaching social justice at the elementary school level, critical digital literacy, open educational resources, and service learning.
 He has also researched inquiry-based learning, best practices for technology integration, Makerspaces and STEAM education, and assessment methodologies.